^

 • Thrombosis.

-Non-contrast MRI determines the functional and anatomical features of the bloodstream of the studied area.
+Non-contrast MRI determines the functional and anatomical features of the bloodstream of the area being examined.
 The procedure is non-invasive and painless.
 Radio waves and a magnetic field are used to obtain two-dimensional images of blood vessels.
-Scan data is read by a tomograph and visualized by a computer.
+The scan data is read by a tomograph and visualized by a computer.

-Diagnostic manipulation without a contrast agent reveals tumors, signs of a stroke, pathological changes in brain tissues and vessels, and various vascular anomalies.
+Diagnostic manipulation without a contrast agent allows us to identify tumors, signs of stroke, pathological changes in brain tissue and blood vessels, and various vascular anomalies.

 MRI of the head and brain vessels

-A layer-by-layer study of the head and brain vessels using nuclear magnetic resonance is rightfully considered one of the most informative diagnostic methods.
-The procedure is non-invasive and completely painless.
-During the scan, high-frequency pulses and powerful magnetic fields are used.
-With their help, the computer receives detailed information about the state and development of vessels and other structures of the studied area.
+Layer-by-layer examination of the head and brain vessels using nuclear magnetic resonance is rightfully considered one of the most informative diagnostic methods.
+The procedure is non-invasive and absolutely painless.
+High-frequency pulses and powerful magnetic fields are used during scanning.
+With their help, the computer receives detailed information about the condition and development of vessels and other structures in the area being studied.

 Main indications for MRI: